Healthy Returns Summit: Investing in health care innovation

 The U.S. response to the coronavirus pandemic has been hampered by a severe shortage of tests.
 To overcome this crisis and return to normalcy, more, better and new tests for COVID-19 antibodies will be necessary.
 How can the public and private sectors work together to achieve this goal, and how can the results be leveraged for a better understanding of how the virus works?
 Jessica Mega, Co-Founder and Chief Medical and Scientific Officer, Verily Tom Polen, CEO, BD (Becton, Dickinson and Company)

-Interviewer: Chrissy Farr, Health and Technology Reporter, CNBC.com
+Interviewer: Chrissy Farr, Health and Technology Reporter, CNBC.com Watch the full interview

 New Models for Drug Development